Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 ## Project goals:

-* To make a fully functioning website where users can discuss about what ever they like.
+* To make a fully functioning website where users can discuss whatever they like.
-* Allow users full control over they discussion, with options to edit and delete.
+* Allow users full control over their discussion, with options to edit and delete.
 * Users can up and down vote discussions and create comments.

 ## User stories:

 ### As a site user:
-* I want to be able to ready discussion and comments
+* I want to be able to read discussion and comments
-* I want to be able to filter by a catagory
+* I want to be able to filter by a category

 ### As a registered site user:
 * I want to be able to create my own discussions